Meghalam/file_downloader/README.md

 ## Configuration

-- [def.MaxWorkers]: Maximum number of concurrent workers for downloading URLs.
+- [MaxWorkers]: Maximum number of concurrent workers for downloading URLs.
-- [def.ResultPath]: Path where the downloaded content will be stored.
+- [ResultPath]: Path where the downloaded content will be stored.

 ## Logging